kifbv/basker/src/post2.md

 1. The Google Fonts import in `header.html`
 2. The same import in the index page section of `build.sh`
 3. Update the font-family properties in both CSS files

-### List Style

-Lists are displayed with bullet points by default.
-This can be customized in the CSS files.

 ## 🔧 Advanced Usage